This page is about to be deleted. Please go HERE - Instead;

 For detailed discussion of each doctrine, please post here: The Principal Doctrines.

 For those who may wish to print this page, several notes are included at the bottom of this page as to the source of the translation of each doctrine listed here.
+The "Scholia Commentary" to PD01 and PD29 are included at the end as well.

 For an excellent resource useful in comparing each of these in different translations, see Nate's compilation of alternate translations here.